Yocxhell/GEB/README.md

 Instructions:
-Info Folder: Contains detailed instructions on how to use the program. banlist.txt: A list of known griefers (Will be removed soon). warnlist.txt: A list of possible griefers.
-If you find any people with a 'warning', please try to gather evidence instead of kicking them delaying reports gathering. graylist.txt : A list of people you analyzed in the past Ensure that all Steam IDs added manually to lists end with a '/' to be recognized correctly.
+Info Folder: Contains detailed instructions on how to use the program. warnlist.txt: A list of possible griefers.
+If you detect anyone with a 'warning', please try to gather evidence and never kick, because warnlist isnt meant to always contain griefers, but possible cases (especially if no reports available, player might be innocent) graylist.txt : A list of people you analyzed in the past Adding manually steamids to warnlist.txt is not suggested, though possible.
+You can always download the official version of warnlist.txt from the application itself or manually from this repository.

 Feedback: Please contact me directly on u/Leowanaton .
 Suggestions: Feel free to leave comments here.